incuna/django-extensible-profiles/README.markdown

     PROFILE_EXTENSIONS = ('title', 'picture', 'address', 'profiles.modules.options.extensions.options')

-If the extension requires it's own models (like the options extension) then the app containing the models will also need to be added to your `INSTALLED_APPS`.
+If the extension requires its own models (like the options extension) then the app containing the models will also need to be added to your `INSTALLED_APPS`.

 ### Adding extensions

-To add an extension create a python module that defines a register function that accepts the `Profile class` and the `ProfileAdmin` class as arguments and modifies them as required.
+To add an extension create a python module that defines a register function which accepts the `Profile` class and the `ProfileAdmin` class as arguments and modifies them as required.

 Here is the address extension (`profiles/extensions/address.py`):